jujufugh/jujufugh.github.io/security-main/database/advanced/aso-aco/aco/aco_row_index.md

    ![ACO](./images/aco-008.png "ACO")

+   As you can see here, we went from a size of 414MB to 82MB which is a significant decrease in size showing successful compression of an encrypted tablespace.

-## Task 6: Restore the database if needed
+## Task 5: Restore the database if needed

 1. First, execute this script to restore the pfile